vsheahan/Latent-Space-Invaders/METRICS_GLOSSARY.md

 **How it works**: Each tree tries to correct the previous tree's mistakes.

 **Advantages**: Fast, accurate, handles complex patterns well.
+Doesn't assume anything about your data distribution.
+Bless.

-**In this project**: Core classifier in Ensemble Space Invaders.
+**In Ensemble Space Invaders**: Core classifier that saved my entire experiment.

 **Result**: Significantly better than distance-based or VAE-only approaches.
+Actually learned discriminative patterns.

+**Why I should've started here**: Because supervised learning with good features beats hoping for anomalies.
+Every.
+Single.
+Time.

 ---

 ### Stacking
 **What it is**: Ensemble method where one model's outputs become another model's inputs.

-**In this project**: VAE extracts latent features → XGBoost uses those features to classify.
+**In Ensemble Space Invaders**: VAE extracts latent features → XGBoost uses those features to classify.

 **Advantage**: Combines VAE's feature learning with XGBoost's supervised discrimination.
+VAE does what it's good at (compression), XGBoost does what it's good at (classification).

 **Result**: Best performing approach across all experiments.
+Finally!

+**The irony**: The VAE that failed miserably at anomaly detection became useful as a feature extractor.
+Sometimes you're good at things you didn't plan to be good at.

 ---

 ### Calibration (Platt Scaling)
 **What it is**: Adjusting model outputs to represent true probabilities.

 **Problem**: Raw model scores might not reflect actual likelihood.
+A score of 0.9 might not mean 90% probability.

-**Solution**: Platt scaling fits a logistic regression to map scores to probabilities.
+**Solution**: Platt scaling fits a logistic regression to map scores to calibrated probabilities.

-**In this project**: Applied to Ensemble Space Invaders outputs.
+**In Ensemble Space Invaders**: Applied to outputs.

 **Why it matters**: Users can trust that "90% confident" actually means 90% probability.
+Not just a number the model made up.

 ---